-When you’re saying “I do”, it’s with the hope that the “happily ever after” you’ve dreamt up will now come to pass.
-However, when the nasty fights eventually roll around and you realize that sharing a roof with the person you just fought with can drive you mad, understanding how to resolve conflict in a marriage is a must.
+When you’re saying “I do,” it’s with the hope that the ‘happily ever after’ you’ve dreamed up will now come to pass.
+However, the nasty fights eventually roll around.
+And you realize that sharing a roof with the person you just fought with can drive you mad.
+That’s when understanding how to resolve conflict in a marriage becomes top priority.

 Common Causes Of Conflict In A Marriage

 As we mentioned, the causes of conflict in a marriage can be as unique as couples themselves.
 Farrell hates how Jolene never rinses her dishes or puts her dirty clothes in the laundry basket.
 Mariah hates how Janice always wants to hog down her food, never even taking the time to chew.

 What leads to problems, however, is when Farrell and Mariah both let their emotions take over and turn completely manageable fights into ugly episodes.
 They fight dirty, and the snarky remarks bring about more problems than they intended.
 It can often signal a lack of respect in the relationship, and that’s exactly why knowing how to resolve problems in a marriage is essential.

 However, before we get to that and understand how spouses can reduce marital conflict, it’s important to take a look at the most common causes of screaming matches and name-calling:

 - Unmet expectations: As you’ll soon find out, understanding how to resolve conflict in a marriage also largely revolves around voicing your expectations and working around them.
 Only through communication can issues like these be resolved